Kintyre/ksconf/docs/source/cmd_rest-export.rst

     You should consider using :ref:`ksconf_cmd_rest-publish` instead of this one.
     The only remaining valid use case for ``rest-export`` (this command) is for disconnected scenarios.
-    In other words, if you need to push stanzas to a splunkd instance where you don't (an can't) install ``ksconf``, then this command may still be useful to you.
+    In other words, if you need to push stanzas to a splunkd instance where you don't (and can't) install ``ksconf``, then this command may still be useful to you.
     In this case, ``ksconf rest-export`` can create a shell script that you can transfer to the correct network, and then run the shell script.